 Visit of the Kingslayer at CCXP COLOGNE

-As during promotions for the show none of the actors were allowed to talk about the plot, fans at CCXP COLOGNE will be among the first to hear firsthand how Coster-Waldau feels about the ending of the HBO hit series, based on George R. R. Martin's best-selling “A Song of Ice and Fire” fantasy novel series.
+As during promotions for the show none of the actors were allowed to talk about the plot, fans at CCXP COLOGNE were among the first to hear firsthand how Coster-Waldau feels about the ending of the HBO hit series, based on George R. R. Martin's best-selling “A Song of Ice and Fire” fantasy novel series.
 He commented about the character "What's not to like about Jaime?
 As an actor I couldn't ask for a better role".
 For his role as Jaime Lannister he has received several accolades, including Primetime Emmy Award, Screen Actors Guild Award, Critics' Choice Television Award, Saturn Award and People's Choice Award nominations.

 Nikolaj Coster-Waldau was born on July 27th, 1970.
 He is a Danish actor, producer and screenwriter.
 He graduated from the Danish National School of Theatre in Copenhagen in 1993, where he had been the youngest actor to enter in 1989.